 This is a narrative of a community that is not in isolation but reflects the polis of the time.
 It is a community of regulars and also invited guests so that the word can be spread – that women are celebrants, can write their own siddurim (prayerbooks), narrate their own Torah.

 This is the oldest Feminist Seder and the model upon which many others are based.
 We are about to enter our 30th year together.

 E.M.
 Broner, Ph.D., Professor Emerita, is the author of ten books, including The Women's Haggadah; Weave of Women; The Telling: The Story of a Group of Jewish Women Who Journey to Spirituality through Community and Ceremony; and Mornings and Mourning: A Kaddish Journal.
-Broner has also written radio scripts for National Public Radio and plays.
+Broner also wrote radio scripts for National Public Radio and plays.
 Her musical, “Higginson: An American Life,” premiered June 17, 2005, by the Michigan Opera Company (Broner, book & lyrics; Mort Zieve, music).
 Broner led the original Women's Seder for 30 years and was proclaimed a Wonder Woman by the Wonder Woman Foundation for her work in feminist Jewish ritual.
-She is married to the printmaker/painter Robert Broner, and they have four grown children.
+She was married to the printmaker/painter Robert Broner, with whom she had four grown children.
+Broner died in 2011.

 How to cite this page

 Jewish Women's Archive.
 "E.M.
 Broner."
 (Viewed on December 2, 2023) <https://jwa.org/feminism/broner-em>.